2018 CS Ondrej Nepela Trophy

-The 2018 CS Ondrej Nepela Trophy was held on September 2018 at the Ondrej Nepela Arena.
+The 2018 CS Ondrej Nepela Trophy was held on September 19–22, 2018, at the Ondrej Nepela Arena in Bratislava, Slovakia.
 It was part of the 2018–19 ISU Challenger Series.
-Medals were awarded in the disciplines of men's singles, ladies' singles, pair skating, and ice dancing.
+Medals were awarded in men's singles, women's singles, pair skating, and ice dance.

 Entries

 The International Skating Union published the list of entries on August 27, 2018.